ibm-cloud-docs/cloud-infrastructure/ha-deploy-n-tier-app-szr.md

 {: #deploy-n-tier-szr-lbs}
 {: step}

-You create two load balancers for ui and application. {{site.data.keyword.cloud_notm}} load balancers can service across multiple zones.
-The load balancers are resilient to avoid a single point of failure and can scale horizontally due to load.
+You create two load balancers, one for ui and the other for application. {{site.data.keyword.cloud_notm}} load balancers.
+In this guide, we will use application load balancers.
+The load balancers are resilient to avoid a single point of failure and can scale horizontally.

 ### Configure load balancers
 1. Go to **Load balancers** and click **Create**.
 2. Enter ***vpc-lb-web*** as the unique name, and select:
     1. 	**Application load balancer** as the load balancer.
     2. The resource group.
-    4. Select the Region, for example Sydney.
+    3. Select the Region, for example Sydney.
-    5. Select the VPC that you created.
+    4. Select the VPC that you created.
     5. Load balancer Type: Public.
 3. In Subnets, select ***subnet-web***.
 4. Click **New pool** to create a new back-end pool of virtual server instances that act as equal peers to share the traffic that is routed to the pool.
 Set the parameters with these values: